Lip Lock

-Lip Lock is the fourth studio album by American rapper Eve.
+Lip Lock (originally titled Here I Am and Flirt) is the fourth studio album by American rapper Eve.
 The album, her first in eleven years, was released on May 14, 2013, by From The Rib Music and distributed by RED Distribution.
 The album features guest appearances from Gabe Saporta, Dawn Richard, Missy Elliott, Snoop Dogg, Chrisette Michele, Juicy J, and Pusha T among others.
-The album was supported with the singles "Make It Out This Town" and "Eve", in addition to the promotional single "She Bad Bad".
+The album was supported with the singles "She Bad Bad", "Make It Out This Town" and "Eve".

 Lip Lock was met with generally positive reviews from music critics.
 The album debuted at number 46 on the US Billboard 200 chart, with first-week sales of 9,000 copies.